-Parties shall undertake a minimum of five workshops over the next approximately six months to develop implementation details based on Pacific Gas and Electric Company's slice-of-day proposal.
+1. Parties shall undertake a minimum of five workshops over the next approximately six months to develop implementation details based on Pacific

+Gas and Electric Company's slice-of-day proposal.
 The workshops shall cover the following implementation details: (1) Structural Elements; (2) Resource Counting; (3) Need Determination and Allocation; (4) Hedging Component; and (5) Unforced Capacity Evaluation and Multi-Year Requirement Proposals.
+Workshops shall also cover the transactability of Resource Adequacy (RA) products, multi-day reliability event concerns, and alignment of RA compliance penalties and California Independent System Operator backstop procurement.

-2. An implementable Resource Adequacy framework is one that addresses the implementation details in Ordering Paragraph 1, as well as four key principles, as follows:

-- Principle 1: To balance ensuring a reliable electrical grid with minimizing costs to customers. - Principle 2: To balance addressing hourly energy sufficiency for reliable operations with advancing California's environmental goals. - Principle 3: To balance granularity and precision in meeting hourly RA needs with a reasonable level of simplicity and transactability.

-• Principle 4: To be implementable in the near-term (e.g., 2024).
+- 2. An implementable Resource Adequacy framework is one that addresses the implementation details in Ordering Paragraph 1, as well as five key principles, as follows: - Principle 1: To balance ensuring a reliable electrical grid with minimizing costs to customers. - Principle 2: To balance addressing hourly energy sufficiency for reliable operations with advancing California's environmental goals. - Principle 3: To balance granularity and precision in meeting hourly RA needs with a reasonable level of simplicity, and transactability. - Principle 4: To be implementable in the near-term (e.g., 2024). - Principle 5: To be durable and adaptable to a changing electric grid.